oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_rule.md

 ### ruleCondition

-Condition to apply the rule
+Condition that should match for the rule to apply

 ### rule

-Rule for calculating product price
+Rule that is used for calculating product price

 ## SUBRESOURCES